till-tietz/parsel/README.md

 [![R-CMD-check](https://github.com/till-tietz/parsel/workflows/R-CMD-check/badge.svg)](https://github.com/till-tietz/parsel/actions)
 <!-- badges: end -->

-parsel parallelizes the execution of RSelenium.
+`parsel` is a framework for parallel execution of RSelenium.
 It allows you to easily and conveniently run multiple RSelenium browsers simultaneously to speed up your dynamic web scraping jobs.

 ## Installation

-You can install the development version of parsel from [GitHub](https://github.com/) with:
+You can install the development version of `parsel` from [GitHub](https://github.com/) with:

 ``` r